dlstadther/sample-project-python/README.md

 * `isort` reorders imports into a common format and order
 * `mypy` is used for static type checking
 * `poetry` checks on valid and aligned pyproject.toml and poetry.lock files
+* `sqlfluff` checks and fixes sql formatting and linting

 If you want `black` to ignore a particular section of code, you can add the comments `# fmt: off` and `# fmt: on` before and after the respective block of code.
 * https://stackoverflow.com/a/58584557